LinTrieu/go-code-standards-guidance/README.md

 ### Directories

 * `/cmd` - main application for the project.
-This directory contains the application entrypoint(s) that will get compiled into binary executable(s).
+This directory contains the application entry point (s) that will be compiled into a binary executable(s).
 * `/pkg` - library code that is open to use for external applications to import.
    * This includes generated Go code for gRPC as it contains both server and client code which is used by both the project it is in and external projects.
 * `/internal` - private application code, arranged in layers (detailed below).